 Since then, I reused my own tutorial to deploy a Spring Boot + Angular and Ionic application and it worked like a charm.
-So maybe if you have the same config as I have, this might work for you too!

-This tutorial aims at deploying a web application with a Java / Spring Boot REST API, an Angular and/or Ionic front-end user interface (I’m not going into Ionic details here), on an Ubuntu server version 16.04 (Xenial Xerus) or 18.04 (Bionic Beaver).
+This tutorial aims at deploying a web application with a Java / Spring Boot REST API and an Angular frontend on an Ubuntu server version 16.04 (Xenial Xerus) or 18.04 (Bionic Beaver).
 I’m using a PostgreSQL database and also explain how I installed it.
+I did not use containerization.

 Deploy a Spring Boot – Angular application on Ubuntu server

-I’m not going through the creation of Spring Boot, Java, Angular… projects or PostgreSQL database, if you’re here I guess you have it all ready to deploy.
-I developed a full, independent (REST API model) back-end API with latest LTS Spring Boot version and Java14, and front-end interface consuming that API with the latest Angular version.
 I developed on a Windows machine but I’ll deploy on Ubuntu server.
-There was a little issue a had to solve to deploy on Ubuntu 16.04, which hadn’t appeared on version 18.04 (always use latest LTS when possible!), I included that step in the tutorial.
+There was a little issue a had to solve to deploy on Ubuntu 16.04, which didn’t appear on version 18.04, I included that step in the tutorial.

+If you’re working on a Windows machine, make sure you have a SSH client installed (PuTTy).
 To remote connect through SSH, you’ll use the Windows command line

 putty.exe user@IP